5jt/dyalog-cookbook/manuscript/03_structure.md

   status←(bar>3) U.means 'ok' U.else 'error'
   ~~~

 What style you prefer is mainly a matter of personal taste, and indeed even the authors do not necessarily agree on this.
-There are however certain rules you should keep in mind:
+There are however certain rules you should keep in mind.

 #### Execution time